-The pronouncer\strives to pronounce words according to the diacritical markings in the word list.
+The pronouncer strives to pronounce words according to the diacritical markings in the word list.
 If a word has one or more homonyms, the pronouncer indicates which word is to be spelled by providing the word's definition.
 The pronouncer responds only to the speller's requests for repetition of the word's pronunciation, a definition, use in a sentence, part of speech, language(s) of origin and alternate pronunciation(s).
-When presented with requests for alternate pronunciations, in the word list.
+When presented with requests for alternate pronunciations, the pronouncer checks for alternate pronunciations in the word list.
 The pronouncer will grant all such requests as long as they are in accordance with time constraints outlined in Rule 4.

-Pronouncer's sense of helpfulness: The pronouncer may offer word information - without the speller having requested the information - if the pronouncer senses that the information is helpful and the information appears in the 2023 Scripps National Spelling Bee word list or Merriam-Webster Unabridged.
+Pronouncer's sense of helpfulness: The pronouncer may offer word information - without the speller having requested the information - if the pronouncer senses that the information is helpful and the information appears in the 2024 Scripps National Spelling Bee word list or Merriam-Webster Unabridged.

-In Multiple-Choice Word Meaning Rounds:
+In Multiple-Choice Vocabulary Rounds: